vlanier2/project-6/README.md

 ### ~~Supplying a Credentials File~~

 ~~credentials-skel.ini should be replaced by a credentials.ini file specifying the port and debug mode.
 If no credentials file is provided, it defaults to port 5000 and debug=True. *Note: The credentials.ini file should be placed in the /brevets directory so it can be accessed within the container.~~
 *** Supplying a credentials file is no longer required.
-It can still be used to set debug, however specifying a port could cause conflicts with docker compose.
-*** You can set desired ports by editing docker-compose.yml instead of supplying a credentials file.
+(See Supplying a .env file) ~~*** You can set desired ports by editing docker-compose.yml instead of supplying a credentials file.~~

+### Supplying a .env file

+A .env file should be supplied to set the port for the API and Webpage.
+Copy the .env-example and rename to '.env', change the ports as desired.
+Additonal environment variables can be set in the docker-compose.yml file if needed.

 ### Building Containers / Startup